 The level of entropy drops to a very low, but nonzero value.
 Why not all the way to zero?
 The agents mostly interact within their own cells, so the differences are preserved most of the time.
-Still, in most runs of the model, the homogenization pressure through the 5 percent of interactions which occur outside the cell is strong enough to overcome the parochialism effect.
+Still, in most runs of the model, the homogenization that occurs because of the (infrequent) interactions with neighboring villages is strong enough to overcome the parochialism effect.
 We have found a few runs in which one cell on the edge of the grid remains distinct on one or more features.
 This outcome is the result of a "knife edge" balancing act.
 On the edge, the agents from that cell can interact with only a restricted number of neighbors, so their exposure is limited.
-Furthermore, by the "luck of the draw," when they consider interact with outsiders, they find nothing in common with them.
+Furthermore, by the "luck of the draw," when they consider interacting with outsiders, they find nothing in common with them.
 This kind of "diversity" requires that all agents within a cell agree with each other exactly, and they avoid interaction with strangers assiduously.

-There is, however, one very interesting property of these multi-agent grid simulations with high parochialism: the individual agents believe they are in a state of harmony thoughout the simulation, but aggregate diversity goes from the maximum to zero during the run of the model.
+There is, however, one very interesting property of these multi-agent grid simulations with high parochialism: the individual agents believe they are in a state of harmony throughout the simulation, but aggregate diversity goes from the maximum to zero during the run of the model.
 Consider the extreme case in which parochialism is set at 0.95.
 In each cell we create 5 identical agents, and then we set them interacting with each other in random order, once per time step.
-In Figure 3, we show one of the runs of this model.
+In Figure 3, time paths for indicators from one of the runs of this model are drawn.
 Note that, when the simulation begins, the level of entropy is in fact high, because opinions are assigned randomly to the cells.
 However, agent perceptions of homogeneity are quite high because they frequently interact with other people within their cell, and at the start they are all identical.
 The measures of acquaintance, harmony, and identicality remain on the high side throughout the simulation.
 But, as time goes by, entropy goes down.
 Although the agents do not perceive it, the homogenization process is occurring.
 If the parochialism coefficient is set at a lower level, the homogenization occurs more quickly, of course, but the agents are more aware of their diversity as well.